 - Lifestyle Factors and Stress: Everyday stress, poor posture, or certain repetitive activities like gum chewing can contribute to tension in the jaw muscles and increase TMD risk.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in The Gate District, St. Louis, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
-By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.
+At Axes Physical Therapy, our approach to TMD treatment in The Gate District, St. Louis, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Because each The Gate District, St. Louis, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-During your initial TMD consultation in The Gate District, St. Louis, MO, a skilled The Gate District, St. Louis, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-The assessment may involve an evaluation of:
+In your initial TMD consultation in The Gate District, St. Louis, MO, a qualified The Gate District, St. Louis, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+This assessment may include evaluating:

 - Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.